nosoop/SMExt-SourceScramble/README.md

 patch.Disable();
 ```

-## Future additions
+## Memory blocks

-One thing I was considering was allocation of arbitrary memory blocks.
-Certain patches I've
+A `MemoryBlock` is a `calloc`-allocated chunk of memory that can be accessed with
+`StoreToADdress` and `LoadFromAddress` (indirectly via wrapped helper methods).

+Some patches I've dealt with operate on fixed locations in memory (e.g., floating point load
-done in the past use floating point operations that do not take immediates, so I've had to rely
+operations that don't take immediate values), so with this I can point to the `MemoryBlock`
-on the replacement values being present elsewhere in the binary.
+address space and put in whatever I need.